BLACKROCK THROGMORTON TRUST PLC (LEI: 5493003B7ETS1JEDPF59)

 |2018 ongoing charges ratio (including performance fees)5,6,7:||1.3%|

 1. Calculated using the 2019 interim dividend declared on 23 July 2019 and due to be paid on 28 August 2019, together with the 2018 final dividend declared on 12 February 2019 and paid on 28 March 2019.

 2. Includes current year revenue and excludes gross exposure through contracts for difference.

-3. Long positions less short positions as a percentage of net asset value.
+3. Long exposure less short exposure as a percentage of net asset value.

 4. Excluding 7,400,000 shares held in treasury.